SimCo92/mylyrics/README.md

 - Python 3.x (https://www.python.org/)

 All the test has been done with Python 3.7 and macOS Catalina 10.15.6.
+We suggest to install the requirements in a python virtual environment to avoid packages errors (https://docs.python.org/3/library/venv.html).
-On top of Python we need the following packages:
+We need the following packages:

 - BeautifulSoup
 - Requests